 It’s easy to arrange this hike on a budget, and the views are worth every penny!This travel guide will explain how to get there, and everything you need to know before you go!

 History Of The Trail

 Zhuilu started as a hunting path for indigenous tribes in Taiwan in the 1800s, who used it to access remote parts of the jungle for hunting wild boar and other animals.

-The original path was only 1 foot (30 cm) wide!
+The original path was only 30 centimeters (1 foot) wide!
 In the early 1900s, the Japanese colonials discovered the trail and used local indigenous slave labor to expand it.
 Using hand tools and dynamite, they went through extreme danger to expand the trail to its current width.

 There are still some artifacts from the Japanese presence at Zhuilu, including a small Buddhist statue in one of the rock tunnels you pass through during the hike.

 The Japanese used the trail for transportation and moving weaponry until the end of World War II, when the Zhuilu trail became a multi-day hiking trail used by Taiwanese people.
 Today, most of the trail is closed due to rockfalls, so it’s now limited to a day hike.

-Zhuilu is popular internationally for offering some of the best possible views of Taroko Gorge, with a sheer cliff that lets you look straight down into the valley 500 yards below — the drop is taller than the Taipei 101 skyscraper!
+Zhuilu is popular internationally for offering some of the best possible views of Taroko Gorge, with a sheer cliff that lets you look straight down into the valley 500 meters below — the drop is taller than the Taipei 101 skyscraper!

 Zhuilu Old Trail: What To Expect

-Zhuilu Old Trail is a moderate difficulty hike with a distance of 2 miles (3 km) each way, for a total of 4 miles (6 km).
+Zhuilu is a moderate difficulty hike with a distance of 3 kilometers (2 miles) each way, for a total of 6 kilometers (4 miles).